The MGA gamemode

 Chat commands

-Most MGA servers implement common commands which most players expect to exist on all of them.
-The following list contains the most used commands that most players expect to have access to:
+Most MGA servers implement common commands which most players expect to exist.
+The following list contains the most used commands:

 /fov number

-The /fov command must allow users to set their own desired FOV, up to at least 130 degrees.
+The /fov command must allow users to set their own desired field of view, up to at least 130 degrees.
+It is common to play with an FOV larger than what is normally allowed in regular games of TF2.

 /mga